-Tweets that have the last two settings will be labeled and the reply icon will turn grey for the people who are restricted to reply to it.
+Tweets with the last two settings will be labeled, and the reply icon will turn grey for those restricted from replying to it.
 Again, those who can’t reply will still be able to view, retweet, and share your tweet as usual.

 - Open Twitter on your phone or desktop.
 A small globe icon will start to appear below your tweet.
-You can click it and all the three options stated above will pop-up.
+You can click it, and all three options stated above will pop up.
 Once you select the option you want, compose your tweet and tap tweet.

 - If you do nothing, everyone will be able to reply.

-- Once you publish the tweet, you will not be able to change the reply settings.
+- Once you publish the tweet, you cannot change the reply settings.